 Closed and derelict for a decade, this 18th-century village pub was bought by the local community, restored to its former glory and reopened.
-So very much the hub of this picturesque village, just six miles from Bridgnorth, chef Mark Harris creates daily-changing menus around the seasonal local ingredients available.
-A starter of smoked haddock Scotch egg might be followed by pan-fried line-caught coley fillet, leek, pea and spinach risotto.
+So very much the hub of this picturesque village, just six miles from Bridgnorth, chef Mark Harris offers a varied menu themed around the seasonal local ingredients available, plus creative evening specials.
+A starter of potted pork, sticky apple and crackling salad might be followed by whole plaice, creamed potatoes and warm tartare sauce.
 A selection of pub classics includes fish and chips and delicious pies.
-For dessert try damson bavarois or caramel apple crumble.
-There's an extensive winelist or alternatively wash it all down with one of several local ales, perhaps Hobsons Twisted Spire or Ludlow Gold.
+For dessert try apple bavarois or baked ginger parkine.
+There's an extensive wine list or alternatively wash it all down with one of several local ales, perhaps Hobsons Twisted Spire or Ludlow Gold.